Best Upland Bird Hunting States

 Patrick Flanagan of Border to Border Outfitters and his string of dogs spend the majority of the season helping hunters find desert birds.

 Flanagan says, “Arizona holds the title of the most unique do-it-yourself destination.
-So inviting is the vast, open to the public, millions of acres of public land in Arizona.
+So inviting is the vast, open-to-the-public, millions of acres of public land in Arizona.
 The beauty and freedom allows for over 100 days of quail and three amazing but challenging birds to seek.”

 While you’re in the area, you might as well complete your Arizona slam and add scaled quail to the agenda.
 Found primarily near the eastern border of the state, scalies, like Gambles, are more prone to running than holding, making hunters alter their traditional tactics.